PaoloFabris01/master-thesis/README.md

 this information for automatic field segmentation and crop-type mapping is, however, challenging, since SITS data are high-dimensional and require models able to jointly capture spatial, spectral and temporal dependencies.

-Deep learning has substantially advanced SITS analysis, with recurrent, convolutional, and transformer-based architectures achieving strong results on benchmark datasets.1, 2 More recently, Graph Neural Networks (GNNs) have emerged as an attractive alternative, since they can represent an image as a graph.
+Deep learning has substantially advanced SITS analysis, with recurrent, convolutional, and transformer-based architectures achieving strong results on benchmark datasets.
+More recently, Graph Neural Networks (GNNs) have emerged as an attractive alternative, since they can represent an image as a graph.
 Nodes correspond to spatial units and edges encode neighbourhood relations.
 In this manner has been possible to overcome the rigid, regular-grid assumption of standard convolutions.
-Most existing GNN-based approaches for SITS, however, build graphs at the superpixel level, aggregating pixels to keep the graph tractable.3, 4 While computationally convenient, this choice discards fine spatial detail that is often crucial for delineating agricultural field boundaries and capturing within-field heterogeneity.
+Most existing GNN-based approaches for SITS, however, build graphs at the superpixel level, aggregating pixels to keep the graph tractable.
+While computationally convenient, this choice discards fine spatial detail that is often crucial for delineating agricultural field boundaries and capturing within-field heterogeneity.

 This work proposes a GNN-based framework for pixel-level segmentation and crop-type classification from Sentinel-2 SITS that preserves full spatial resolution while still benefiting from local structural coherence.
 Rather than classifying superpixels, the method builds a graph of individual pixels inside each superpixel.
 Thus, it uses superpixels only as local aggregation units for feature computation, and explicitly consider temporal features into the node attributes so that the network can learn how spectral signatures evolve across the growing season cycle.
-The approach combines an attention mechanism, which weights temporal features, with Chebyshev graph convolutions (ChebConv),5 which aggregate spatial information hierarchically within a K-hop neighbourhood.
+The approach combines an attention mechanism, which weights temporal features, with Chebyshev graph convolutions (ChebConv), which aggregate spatial information hierarchically within a K-hop neighbourhood.
 The method was evaluated on a year-long series of monthly Sentinel-2 images acquired over an agricultural region in Austria, achieving 87.58% overall accuracy and 78.21% weighted mIoU, and it consistently outperformed